 The vineyard is planted to produce both red and white Bordeaux wine grapes.
-For the white wine grape varieties, 11 hectares are planted to 60% Sauvignon Blanc and 40% Semillon.
-Although there are some Muscadelle grape vines planted in their vineyards as well.
+For the white wine grape varieties, 11 hectares of vines are planted to 60% Sauvignon Blanc and 40% Semillon.
+Although there are some Muscadelle grapevines planted in their vineyards as well.

 To produce the red wines of Chateau Larrivet Haut Brion, vinification takes place in stainless steel vats.
 Malolactic fermentation takes place in vat.
-The wine is aged in 70% new, French oak barrels for between 15 and 18 months before bottling.
+The wine is aged in a combination of 70% new, French oak barrels and 24 large, clay amphora jars for between 15 and 18 months before bottling.

-To produce the white Bordeaux wine of Chateau Larrivet Haut Brion, the grapes are whole cluster pressed.
+To produce the white Bordeaux wine of Chateau Larrivet Haut Brion, the grapes are whole-cluster pressed.
 Vinification takes place in 100% new, French oak barrels.
 There is no malolactic fermentation.
-The white wines are aged on its lees in 100% new oak for about 12 months prior to bottling.
+The white wines are aged on their lees in 100% new oak for about 12 months prior to bottling.